 What is a healthcare pavilion?

 A healthcare pavilion is a modern concept designed to improve access to quality, comprehensive care for patients of all ages.
-CMC-Harrisburg includes an emergency department operated and staffed just like a hospital emergency department, with services available 24 hours a day, seven days a week from physicians who are board-certified in Emergency Medicine.
+Carolinas HealthCare System Harrisburg includes an emergency department operated and staffed just like a hospital emergency department, with services available 24 hours a day, seven days a week from physicians who are board-certified in Emergency Medicine.

 The new facility is another place where patients can receive quality care from the region’s most trusted, most comprehensive healthcare source – Carolinas HealthCare System.